 If you must Ha! we might do you a deal.

-We use a local painter who can do custom colours, but there is a cost premium for the low quantity and an extra wait, which depends on the availability of the chosen colour.
-Talk to us….we handbuild bikes.
+We can do custom colours, but there is a cost premium and possibly an extra wait, not all colours are available, depends on the availability. but talk to us….we handbuild our bikes. we like ideas and we like custom….